BrentNoorda/toy-piano/SLIDES/mdgadvice.md

 Most of your meteor apps (your own examples, and those found on [Made with Meteor](http://madewith.meteor.com/)) look pretty crappy on mobile browsers.
 Concentrate on mobile.

-# 10) charge something for something
+# <font style="text-decoration:line-through;color:#666;">10) charge something for something

 Is Meteor going to exist three years from now?
 Do I want to put time into a platform that I don't know will exist three years from now?
 How can you convince me you'll stick around?

-I'll tell you how I'll be convinced: when you get some revenue; when you figure out how to charge something for something.
+I'll tell you how I'll be convinced: when you get some revenue; when you figure out how to charge something for something.</font>

+Since writing this section I've learned that Meteor has announced a "Galaxy" plan to eventually charge for something, which alleviates some of these concerns.
+To learn more see "Galaxy" in [this old meteor blog](http://meteor.com/blog/2012/07/25/meteors-new-112-million-development-budget).

 # 11,12,13...1000) develop working, functional, demo version of all of today's most-popular web sites and applications and gizmos